keithlegg/gnelscript/README.md

    Organized by the following modules:
-   -  unit_tests  - home for all the current examples of things you can so with the library
+   -  unit_tests  - home for all the current examples of things you can do with the library
    -  math_ops    - math, vectors, matrices, the core logic of it all
    -  point_ops   - points, polygons, and objects, the "brains" of geometry processing
    -  obj3d       - data structure for 3D models.
 Inherits all the other stuff